Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 - Create CREDIT CARD account through createCreditCardAccount() method in CreditCardAccountService (correct limits will be set by checkCreditLimit() method)<br/>
 - Create SAVINGS account through createSavingsAccount() method in SavingsAccountService (correct limits will be set by checkMinimumBalance() method)<br/>

-### 4. Interest and Fees are applied automatically every time an account is accessed
+### 4. Interest and Fees are applied automatically every time an account is accessed by AccountService methods

+- Penalty fee: applied any time the balance of an account goes below the minimum through applyPenaltyFeeIfApplicable() method.
+Previously we check if it has been already applied through checkPenaltyAlreadyApplied() method, so it is not applied twice.
+- Interests: reviewed any time an account is accessed and applied if appropriate through checkInterestRates() method.
+It will check the type of the account and the date of the last review.

 ### 5. Account Access